Sacroiliac Joint

 Discogenic pain (pain directly from disc disease)

-(back of the hip)
+Sacroiliac Joint Arthropathy (back of the hip)

-Joint (small joints of spine)
+Lumbar Facet Joint Arthropathy (small joints of spine)

-(narrowing of spinal canal)
+Spinal Stenosis (narrowing of spinal canal)

 Myofascial Pain (muscular pain)

-Post-Laminectomy Syndrome (failed back surgery)
+Lumbar Post-Laminectomy Syndrome (failed back surgery)

 Other rare causes of back pain include infection, tumor, pancreatitis, kidney stones, and sickle cell crisis.